Area

 The third unit will provide you with an understanding of the criminal justice system from the moment a crime has been identified, to the verdict.

-In this law-focused unit you will learn the techniques used to gather evidence in criminal cases along with the procedures to effectively investigate a crime.
+In this unit, you will learn about the personnel involved,the techniques used to gather evidence in criminal cases, alongside the procedures to effectively investigate a crime.

 You will also develop an understanding of the criminal trial process with an outline of the role of the different types of legal personnel and lay people within this process.